hapax/hapax.github.io/assets/bhqc.md

 If a black hole really is a quantum computer, we can ask: what computation is it doing, and what is the output from that?
-We'll actually start with the output, and then reverse engineer the computational task it's performing.
+We'll actually start with the output, and then reverse engineer the computational task being performed.

+What we've said so far is a bit confusing.
+It suggests a picture where information lives on the surface of the black hole rather than inside.
-In 1975, Stephen Hawking made the most important calculation of his life.
+If it lives on the surface, then it potentially has properties that we can detect, and in 1975, guided by this intuition, Stephen Hawking made the most important calculation of his life.

 <!-- In 1975, Stephen Hawking made the most important calculation of his
 life.